Eurovision Young Musicians 1984: Format

 Georges Kleinmann was the host of the 1984 contest.
 Each participating country were able to send male or female artists who were no older than 19 years of age, to represent them by playing a classical piece of their choice.
 They were all accompanied by the Roman Swiss Orchestra, which was conducted by Horst Stein.
 The winner received a cash prize of £1,000.

-Results
+Participants and results

 Awards were given to the top three countries.
 The table below highlights these using gold, silver, and bronze.
 The placing results of the remaining participants are unknown and never made public by the European Broadcasting Union.